Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 - **Geospatial Transformation:** We converted the `Bus Stops` and `Bus Routes` datasets into geospatial data frames (`bus_stops_gdf` and `bus_routes_gdf`) using GeoPandas, defining geometries based on longitude and latitude for each stop.
 For MRT station exits, we read in spatial data from the `TrainStationExit` shapefile as `train_station_exits_gdf`, allowing us to map out all station exit points.

 - **Coordinate System Alignment:** To ensure accuracy in distance calculations, we transformed the bus routes and train station geodataframes into a common coordinate reference system (CRS), EPSG:3857, suitable for metric distance calculations.
+For our visualisation, we utilised the EPSG:4326 CRS instead, which allowed us to accurately plot our bus and MRT routes onto `folium` maps.

 #### **3.2.3 Features**
 What feature engineering did you do?
 Was anything dropped?

-* `bus_route_combined` : We aggregated bus stops into continuous route lines using the LineString function.
-We grouped the bus stops based on their ServiceNo (bus service number) and Direction (route direction) attributes to ensure each route was represented as a single, uninterrupted geometry.
+* `bus_route_combined` : We aggregated bus stops into continuous route lines using the `LineString` function.
+We grouped the bus stops based on their `ServiceNo` (bus service number) and `Direction` (route direction) attributes to ensure each route was represented as a single, uninterrupted LineString geometry.

 * `mrt_stations_gdf_3857` : GeoDataFrame containing the locations and attributes of MRT stations transformed to the EPSG:3857 coordinate reference system.
 [KIV]